 - Preheat oven to 400° F.

-- Remove squash and bacon from oven and set aside.
+- Remove the squash and bacon from the oven, crumble the bacon and set aside

-- Place skillet in preheated oven and bake for 12-15 minutes or until eggs are set and brown on the edges.
+- Transfer the skillet into the preheated oven and bake for 12 minutes or until the eggs are set and brown on the edges.
 Remove from the oven and finish with fresh herbs

-- Serve immediately with avocado slices, hot sauce or harissa.
+- Serve with avocado slices, hot sauce or harissa.

 Leftovers are perfect for meal prepping and can be kept in the fridge for 2-3 days.